Macrame FAQs

 What types of materials do you use?

-The products I create are made from recycled cotton cords or rope purchased from woman owned suppliers like Modern Macrame or Ganxxet.
-Wall hangings are supported by driftwood found in states I've lived or visited (Virginia, Pennsylvania, and Maine).
-Key chain hardware, wooden rings, and beads are purchased in bulk from Amazon and other macrame suppliers.
+The products I create are made from recycled cotton cords or rope purchased from woman owned suppliers like Ganxxet, which is female owned and based in the U.S. Wall hangings are supported by driftwood found in states I've lived or visited (Virginia, Pennsylvania, and Maine to name a few).
+Key chain hardware, wooden rings, and beads are purchased in bulk from Amazon and other craft suppliers.

 How do I care for my new macrame wall hanging piece?